rukmanigopalan/adlsgen1togen2migrationsamples/README.md

 # Incremental Copy Pattern Guide : A quick start template

 ## Overview
 The purpose of this document is to provide a manual for the Incremental copy pattern from Azure Data Lake Storage 1 (Gen1) to Azure Data Lake Storage 2 (Gen2) using Azure Data Factory and Powershell.
 As such it provides the directions, references, sample code examples of the PowerShell functions been used.
-It is intended to be used in form to steps to follow to implement the solution from local machine.
+It is intended to be used in form of steps to follow to implement the solution from local machine.
 This guide covers the following tasks:

 :heavy_check_mark: Set up for migration of incremental data from Gen1 to Gen2